bluzelle/swarmDB/README.md

 SETTING ENVIRONMENT
 -
 - Go to https://etherscan.io/login?cmd=last and login (create an account if necessary).
 Click API-KEYs and then Create API Key and create a new token, this token will be used to make calls to Ethereum Ropsten network.
+Naming the token is optinal.
-- Create environment variable named ETHERSCAN_IO_API_TOKEN with newly created key as value (there are different ways to do that depending on system you are using).
+- Create an environment variable named ETHERSCAN_IO_API_TOKEN with the newly created key as value (there are different ways to do that depending on system you are using).
 You can add it to your shell profile.
-Alternatively you can prepend application you about to run with environment variable i.e.
+Alternatively you can prepend the application you about to run with environment variable i.e.
 ```
 ETHERSCAN_IO_API_TOKEN=TOKEN_GOES_HERE ./the_db --address 0x006eae72077449caca91078ef78552c0cd9bce8f --port 58001
 ```
-- API token is used to make a calls to Ethereum network.
-In order to run a node miner supposed to have at least 100 tokens in his/her account.
+- The API token is used to make a calls to the Ethereum network.
+In order to run a node the farmer is supposed to have at least 100 tokens in his/her account.
 The account address is provided as a parameter on command line.
-For the purpose of demo we use address 0x006eae72077449caca91078ef78552c0cd9bce8f that has required amount.
-Currently the_db checks for MK_13 token balance.
+For the purpose of this demo we use the address 0x006eae72077449caca91078ef78552c0cd9bce8f that has the required amount.
+Currently the_db checks for the MK_13 token balance.

 RUNNING THE APPLICATION
 -